m-voit/concepts-of-programming-languages/study-project/paper.md

 a.name = "World"; // Still possible.
 ```

-In JavaScript there are some ways to achieve immutability like the `const` keyword, introduced with ES6, that allows to define constant variables.
+In JavaScript there are some ways to achieve immutability like the `const` keyword, that allows to define constant variables.
-While `const` allows defining constant primitive types as strings, objects created with the `const` keyword are still mutable.
+While primitive types as strings defined with the `const` keyword are constant, objects created with the `const` keyword are still mutable.
 This is the case, because properties of constant objects, can still be reassigned after creation [moz07].

 It's also possible to _freeze_ an object after creation.